mdubus/fractol/README.md

 A beautiful fractal renderer coded with C, the minilibx (included), and Opencl.

+It is the second infographie project of the school 42.

 Multiple bonus :
 * Choose between GPU or CPU
 * Large color palette